 Cataract surgery successfully restores vision in the majority of people who have the procedure.

-People who have had cataract surgery may develop a common complication known as posterior capsule opacification (PCO), or secondary cataract.
+People who've had cataract surgery may develop a secondary cataract.
+The medical term for this common complication is known as posterior capsule opacification (PCO).
 This happens when the back of the lens capsule — the part of the lens that wasn't removed during surgery and that now supports the lens implant — becomes cloudy and impairs your vision.

 PCO is treated with a painless, five-minute outpatient procedure called yttrium-aluminum-garnet (YAG) laser capsulotomy.
 In YAG laser capsulotomy, a laser beam is used to make a small opening in the clouded capsule to provide a clear path through which the light can pass.

 After the procedure, you usually stay in the doctor's office for about an hour to make sure your eye pressure doesn't rise.
 Other complications are rare but can include increased eye pressure and retinal detachment.